Adaptive Leadership: Leading When the Ground Keeps Shifting

 Northouse, P. G. (2021).
 Leadership: Theory and Practice (Chapter on Adaptive Leadership)

-Center for Creative Leadership: https://www.ccl.org/articles/leading-effectively-articles/adaptive-leadership/
+Center for Creative Leadership: Adaptive Leadership

+Want to explore your own adaptive leadership style?
 Our North Star Guide and monthly coaching sessions are designed to help you build resilience, navigate complexity, and lead with purpose.
 Start by downloading your free guide here or reach out to explore our leadership coaching tracks.

 We don’t need perfect leaders.
 We need adaptive ones.